 GRE PREP Suggestions:

-- For the preparation I would first read the GRE Guides, which are pinned in the GRE Prep Scholar’s den Facebook page.
+- For the preparation, I would first read the GRE Guides, which are pinned in the GRE Prep Scholar’s den Facebook group.

 - I will give a diagnostic test on Power Prep software.

 - For Quant preparation, if you are good at Math then go directly to Scholar Den and practice all the questions.
 If your math is a bit rusty then start from concept building first.

 - ETS Quant Book

 - Mock Tests (Power prep is the closest to the actual GRE quant)

 - While you follow the GRE books I would suggest taking TIMED tests or the practice sets should be timed.

 - I already had some basic vocabulary.
 However, for developing the mind-boggling vocabulary you can consult Barron’s.

 - But cramming those words will not help until you practice the verbal section alongside it.